Robin-WZQ/AMDET/README.md

 >
 > *Corresponding Author

-We propose ClipScanner, a **model-level** backdoor defense framework for understanding and defending backdoors in CLIP text encoders.
-ClipScanner leverages feature assimilation to detect whether the model is backdoored or not and mitigate their effects without access to poisoned samples.
+Can we determine whether a CLIP text encoder has been backdoored without the prior knowledge of its downstream tasks, the backdoor trigger, the backdoor target, and the access to the training data?

+This work says **yes**.

 ## 🔥 News